sasanarakkha/study-tools/SBS Pāli Dictionary/readme.md

 # SBS Pāli Dictionary

 It is a work in progress, it is analysis of the words from SBS Pāli-English Recitation.
 It made available for testing and feedback purposes.
+Because of this it is very important be up to date, please download the lates version regularly.
+How to instull it, you can read [here](https://digitalpalidictionary.github.io/update.html)

 this tool recommended to use together with [SBS Pāli-English Recitations](https://github.com/sasanarakkha/study-tools/tree/main/SBS%20P%C4%81li-English%20Recitations) and [Analysis of SBS Pāli-English Recitations.](https://github.com/sasanarakkha/study-tools/tree/main/Analysis%20of%20SBS%20P%C4%81li-English%20Recitations)